-2 The Advisory Committee on Earthquake Hazards Reduction (ACEHR) finds that the 3 National Earthquake Hazards Reduction Program (NEHRP) has achieved significant 4 improvements, notably in its restructuring and broader collaborative efforts, since the 5 2004 reauthorization.
-NEHRP is committed to, and has made progress toward, becoming 6 a fully effective, collaborative, and focused program to secure the Nation against 7 unacceptable risks from seismic hazards.
-NIST, as the newly designated lead agency for 8 NEHRP, has formed a NEHRP office with a highly regarded NEHRP director.
-Each of 9 the other participating agencies-FEMA, NSF, and the USGS-has a significant role in 10 NEHRP, with the active participation of each agency's director.
-The agency directors 11 serve on the newly expanded Interagency Coordinating Committee (ICC), which now 12 includes the Directors of the White House Office of Science and Technology Policy 13 (OSTP) and the Office of Management and Budget (OMB).
-NEHRP is responsible for 14 ensuring earthquake risk reduction opportunities to vulnerable communities, ranging 15 from conducting basic research to bridging research results to cost-effective mitigation.
-16 The overall success of the NEHRP is highly dependent on legislative and administrative 17 support for increased funding.
+Despite reduced funding, ACEHR finds that NEHRP has achieved significant improvements, notably in its restructuring and broader collaborative efforts, since the 2004 reauthorization.
+NEHRP is committed to, and has made progress toward, becoming a fully effective, collaborative, and focused program to protect the Nation against unacceptable risks from seismic hazards.

+NIST, as the newly designated lead agency for NEHRP, has formed a NEHRP office with a highly regarded NEHRP director.
+Each of the other participating agencies-FEMA, NSF, and the USGS-has a significant role in NEHRP, with the active participation of each agency's director.
+The agency directors serve on the newly expanded Interagency Coordinating Committee (ICC), which now includes the Directors of the White House Office of Science and Technology Policy (OSTP) and Office of Management and Budget (OMB).

+NEHRP is responsible for ensuring earthquake risk reduction opportunities are made available to vulnerable communities.
+This responsibility ranges from conducting basic research to transferring research results into cost-effective mitigation.
+The overall success of NEHRP is highly dependent on legislative and administrative support for increased funding.

-19 To protect society against catastrophic earthquake-induced losses, NEHRP must become 20 a well recognized national priority.
-Risk reduction actions must be taken at the national, 21 state, and local levels.
-First and foremost, the state grant programs through FEMA must 22 be fully funded.
-Currently, there is a lack of financial support to state grant programs for 23 assisting communities, residents, and businesses in understanding their risk, sponsoring 24 pilot projects to illustrate cost-effective mitigation, and developing effective response 25 plans to facilitate the immediate and long-term recover process in the aftermath of a 26 severe earthquake.
-Earth science, engineering, and social science fundamental research is 27 critical to advancing our knowledge, and should be fully supported, but research findings 28 must be translated into practice.
-Without integrative research into the political, social, and 29 economic circumstances that motivate society to achieve community resilience, 30 implementation of proven earthquake resistant retrofit strategies will fall short.
-Sufficient 31 attention is not being paid to the development of national standards for lifelines and 32 existing buildings that will provide a resilient built environment.
-Strong motion recording 33 equipment must be installed rapidly through full funding of the Advanced National 34 Seismic System (ANSS) before the next major earthquake strikes.
-Through ANSS, the 35 USGS provides critical information to first responders after an earthquake and archival 36 data for engineers to evaluate the response of infrastructure systems, in addition to 37 ground shaking data to improve our understanding of the physics of earthquakes.
-38
+To protect society against catastrophic earthquake-induced losses, NEHRP must become a well recognized national priority.
+Risk reduction actions must be taken at the national, state, and local levels.
+First and foremost, the state grant programs through FEMA must be fully funded.
+Currently, there is a lack of financial support to state grant programs for assisting communities, residents, and businesses in understanding their risk, sponsoring pilot projects to illustrate cost-effective mitigation, and developing effective response plans to facilitate the immediate and long-term recovery process in the aftermath of a severe earthquake.

+Earth science, engineering, and social science fundamental research is critical to advancing our knowledge and should be fully supported.
+It is equally critical to transfer research findings into practice.
+Without integrative research into the political, social, and economic circumstances that motivate society to achieve community resilience, implementation of proven earthquake resistant retrofit strategies will fall short.
+Sufficient attention is not being paid to the development of national standards for lifelines and existing buildings that will provide a resilient built environment.
+Strong motion recording equipment must be installed rapidly through full funding of the Advanced National Seismic System (ANSS) before the next major earthquake strikes.
+Through ANSS, the USGS provides critical information for emergency response, earthquake engineering, and a better understanding of the physics of earthquakes.

-- 39 Key recommendations of the ACEHR are listed below by agency:
+Key recommendations of the ACEHR are listed below by agency:

-- 40

-- 41 FEMA
+FEMA